-Another important aspect within compound flooding framework is non-stationarities of the dependence structure among flood drivers.
-In a warming climate, assuming stationarity can mask climate-driven shifts in variability (Milly et al., 2008), as it does not consider increasing changes in variation of flood drivers due to climate change (Kim et al., 2018).
-Natural climatic variability and anthropogenic change both introduce non-stationarity (Galiatsatou and Prinos, 2011), and ignoring it can mislead multivariate assessments (Radfar and Galiatsatou, 2023; Corbella and Stretch, 2012).
-Non-stationarity also influences the dependence structures among compound flood drivers over time (Naseri and Hummel, 2022); dynamic, non-stationary copulas offer one solution (Pirani and Najafi, 2023), yet their complexity means most studies default to moving-window analyses or a stationary assumption (Radfar et al., 2023).
+Another important aspect within the compound-flooding framework is non-stationarities of the dependence structure among flood drivers.
+In a warming climate, assuming stationarity can mask climate-driven shifts in variability (Milly et al., 2008) as this does not consider increasing changes in the variation of flood drivers due to climate change (Kim et al., 2018).
+Natural climatic variability and anthropogenic change both introduce non-stationarity (Galiatsatou and Prinos, 2011), and ignoring this can mislead multivariate assessments (Radfar and Galiatsatou, 2023; Corbella and Stretch, 2012).
+Non-stationarity also influences the dependence structures among compound flood drivers over time (Naseri and Hummel, 2022); dynamic, non-stationary copulas offer one solution (Pirani and Najafi, 2023), yet their complexity means that most studies default to moving-window analyses or a stationary assumption (Radfar et al., 2023).